 Tehran is a city of diversities.
 It has different looks.
 You can find the rough face of a modern city besides its surrounding natural attractions, see impressive skyscrapers next to historic monuments or enjoy passing time in large gardens and parks in the heart of cement covered urban contexts.
 At the northernmost part of Tehran, on the foothills of the Alborz Mountains, there is a fabulous parkland known as stone garden or Jamshidieh, with a great story behind it.

 Jamahidieh was once a private garden of a Qajar nobleman, Jamshid Davalu.
-He presented this nearly 70,000 m² garden to the last empress of Iran, Farah Pahlavi.
+He presented these nearly 70,000 m² gardens to the last empress of Iran, Farah Pahlavi.
 Supposed to be an old people's home at first, it became a public park in 1977.
 Eighteen years later, in 1995, with the addition of a nearby garden named after the great Persian poet, Ferdowsi, Jamshidieh expanded to 230,000 m² and became a main attraction of Tehran at the slopes of the mountains.

 As a part of the green Niavaran neighbourhood, Jamshidieh Park is full of old and tall trees.
 That is the reason for its pleasant mountainous weather and remarkable beauty.
-The presence of huge trees inside the park has made the park's paved paths one of the most picturesque spots of Tehran, especially in autumns.
+The presence of huge trees inside the park has made the park's paved paths one of the most picturesque spots of Tehran, especially in autumn.

 From Jamshidieh Park, with a short walk through hiking trails, you can go from the heart of the city to the wonderful Kolakchal slopes.
-Actually, for lots of climbers, Jamshidieh is the preferred starting point for a challenging mountain climbing.
+Actually, for lots of climbers, Jamshidieh is the preferred starting point for challenging mountain climbing.

 Kamran Diba, the famous modernist architect designed this beautiful public park.
 He kept the natural rocky face of the slopes and combined it with the natural elements, water, stones and herbs to create a unique place for recreation and relaxing.